Jamie Reid (swimmer)

 Jamie Reid (born August 10, 1983) is a female backstroke swimmer from the United States, who won the gold medal in the women's 100m backstroke event at the 2003 Pan American Games.
-She is a native of Balboa, Panama and competed for the Highlander Aquatic Club in Orlando, Florida.
+She is a native of Balboa, Panama and competed for Puyallup Aquatic Club in Puyallup, Washington and Highlander Aquatic Club in Orlando, Florida.

 Early life and education

 Born in Panama, Reid's family moved to Seattle, Washington when she was seven due to unrest in the country.
 A graduate of Puyallup High School, Reid attended the University of Florida where she was a member of the swimming and diving team.